-Program Activities FY 2022 - 2024: Describe activities that will be taken to maintain a "Good" overall SSDQ rating.
-These activities should include all measures listed in the table above.
-Also, describe program activities to achieve a "Good" rating for all SSDQ measures based upon the Problem Statement Narrative including measurable milestones.
+Program Activities FY 2022 - 2024: Describe activities that will be taken to achieve or maintain a "Good/Green" rating in all measures including the overall SSDQ rating.
+Also, describe how your State provides resources to conduct DataQs operations within your State, and describe how elevated/appeals requests are handled.
 We consult monthly with Catherine McInnis, Volpe Data Quality, and review our SSDQ ratings.